-Whether your tastes are classic neutrals, dark and atmospheric or happy and bright opt for hallway colours that reflect your personality – as well as the style of the rest of your home.
-With a little careful planning, and the help of our hallway colour ideas below, you'll be blown away with the end result...
+Whether your tastes are classic neutrals, dark and atmospheric or happy and bright opt for hallway colors that reflect your personality – as well as the style of the rest of your home.
+With a little careful planning and the help of our hallway color ideas below, you'll be blown away with the end result...

-1. Use hallway paint colours to change proportions
+1. Use hallway paint colors to change proportions

-As for the colour, mauves and purples are distinctive, yet welcoming.
+As for the color, mauves and purples are distinctive, yet welcoming.
 Perfect for a hallway, in other words.

-Not sure what hallway colours to pick?
-Use our guide to choosing the right colours for every room in your home for expert advice.
+Not sure what hallway colors to pick?
+Use our guide to choosing the right colors for every room in your home for expert advice.

 The glorious Golden Sands shown here is the perfect hallway colors as it has a warm tone that will remind you of summery days, even in the depth of winter.
 Shown here paired with Heart Wood.
 Both Dulux.